GCOM7140/group-project/README.md

 their tweets.
 Knowing this data inside and out will increase the likelihood that your project rests on a solid foundation of data-informed insights.

-For example, you should strive to describe the [provenance][Polich and Whitenack 2017] of the data in the {tslatwtr} package parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].
-Be [radically open minded]&mdash;and [productively stupid][Schwartz
-2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the automotive landscape ([Gallo 2017][]).
-As you collect data, do so tidily (see [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science) so you can summarize it statistically and visually with ease using the {tidyverse} package.
+Strive to describe the [provenance][Polich and Whitenack 2017] of the data in the {tslatwtr} package parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].
+Be [radically open minded]&mdash;and [productively stupid][Schwartz 2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the automotive landscape ([Gallo 2017][]).
+As you collect data, do so tidily (see [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science) so you can summarize it statistically and visually with ease using the {tidyverse}
+package.
 This process will add rigor to your analysis and the insights you generate.

 ## Deliverables
-There are three key deliverables for the group project: a status check, a report, and a presentation:
+There are three key deliverables for this group project: a status check, a report, and a presentation.

 ### Status Check
-A two-page memo outlining promising ideas for your month of Twitter content and preliminary analyses (based on secondary and, perhaps, primary research) that could be the foundation for your proposed path forward.
+A two-page memo outlining promising ideas, preliminary analyses (based on secondary and primary research), and the foundation of your proposed path forward.
 This memo should offer a high-level description of how you plan to create a data-informed recommendation.
 What month or 30-day period in the May 2023 to April 2024 time frame will you focus on?
 Which variables and methods do you plan to leverage to uncover insights, and how might these insights come to life in your tweets?
 No grade will be assigned to this memo.
 However, it does offer a valuable opportunity for you to get feedback on the scope of your proposed project and the analytical strategy you are proposing to implement.
 Submit this memo by email to the TA, Michael Xia (zx4cn@virginia.edu), no later than 5:00 pm on March 31.

 ### Final Submissions
 3. A report of no more than 20 pages, 12-point font, double-spaced (excluding